-The DCRM(C) editorial team is will be submitting the text for final review by the Library of Congress, the Bibliographic Standards Committee, and MAGIRT in July 2014, after the ALA Annual Conference in Las Vegas.
+The DCRM(C) editorial team has submitted the text for final review by the Library of Congress, CC:DA, and MAGIRT.
+Once those reviews are complete, the text will undergo a final review by the Bibliographic Standards Committee.
 Ongoing progress is documented on the DCRM(C) wiki.

 Draft title page (PDF):

 A public hearing on the draft of Descriptive Cataloging of Rare Materials (Cartographic) was held at the ALA Annual Conference in Chicago on Saturday, June 29, 2013.

 The initial plan of action called for a review of Descriptive Cataloging of Rare Materials (Books) (DCRM(B)) and Cartographic Materials: A Manual of Interpretation for AACR2, Second Edition (CM) to identify 1) areas of conflict between the two standards, 2) lacunae in CM, whether or not they are addressed in DCRM(B), and 3) areas where existing guidance from practices and other sources (such as LC’s Map Cataloging Manual) usefully addresses conflicts and lacunae.

 At the 2008 ALA Annual Conference in Anaheim, California, the Bibliographic Standards Committee accepted a proposal to develop a manual for the treatment of early and rare cartographic materials as part of the Descriptive Cataloging of Rare Materials (DCRM) suite.
 This project is supported by the Library of Congress Policy and Standards Division (formerly the Cataloging Policy and Support Office), the ALA Map and Geography Roundtable (MAGERT), and members of the cartographic and rare materials communities.
 The new manual will be known as Descriptive Cataloging of Rare Materials (Cartographic), or DCRM(C).